ibm-cloud-docs/power-iaas/site-to-site-vpn-connectivity.md

 ## Considerations
 {: vpcvpn-cons}

+1. The VPN connection that are used in all the configurations are policy-based VPN.
-1. Subnets created in {{site.data.keyword.powerSys_notm}} needs to be added to Local CIDR list of IBM Cloud VPC and Peer CIDR list of On-premises VPC.
+2. Subnets created in {{site.data.keyword.powerSys_notm}} needs to be added to Local CIDR list of IBM Cloud VPC and Peer CIDR list of On-premises VPC.
-2. In routing table of IBM Cloud VPC, you must enable VPN Gateway and traffic source for Direct Link and Transit Gateway (in Edit Traffic panel).
+3. In routing table of IBM Cloud VPC, you must enable VPN Gateway and traffic source for Direct Link and Transit Gateway (in Edit Traffic panel).
-3. Choose the Direct Link with Transit Gateway enabled or disable configuration for different {{site.data.keyword.powerSys_notm}} workspaces that are in the same region.
+4. Choose the Direct Link with Transit Gateway enabled or disable configuration for different {{site.data.keyword.powerSys_notm}} workspaces that are in the same region.

 ## Additional information